 Update All Packages on Ubuntu Server With Ansible

-This blog post, Will show you to update all software packages on a Ubuntu server using an Ansible playbook without rebooting the server.
+This blog post Will show you how to update all software packages on an Ubuntu server using an Ansible playbook without rebooting the server.

 Apt Module